New Mexico Sports Betting 2019

 It’s legal to bet on sports in New Mexico at some of the state’s tribal casinos.
 Even though it has yet to pass any sports betting legislation, there’s a way to bet on the game in the land of enchantment.

-After the federal ban on sports betting was overruled by the Supreme Court of the United States in 2018, a bill wasn’t even introduced to the New Mexico legislature.
-But that didn’t stop Santa Ana Star Casino and Hotel from offering sports wagering to guests at its tribal casino.
+The federal ban on sports betting — the Professional and Amateur Sports Protection Act (PASPA) — was struck down by the U.S. Supreme Court in May 2018, allowing individual states to legalize wagering within their borders.
+However, a bill wasn’t introduced in the New Mexico legislature.
+That didn’t stop Santa Ana Star Casino and Hotel from offering sports wagering at its tribal casino.

-New Mexico has yet to officially legalize betting on sports.
-Despite this, sports betting is already being offered to guests at multiple tribal casinos in the state.
+New Mexico has yet to officially legalize sports betting.
+Despite this, sports betting is already being offered to Santa Ana Star visitors as well as a growing number of sportsbooks across the state.
 Since it wasn’t legislatively driven, New Mexico is different than most states with legal sports betting.

-Without having passed legalization, New Mexico is restricted to wagering on sports in-person at tribal casinos.
+Without having passed statewide mobile or online legalization, New Mexico is restricted to wagering on sports in-person at tribal casinos.
 Betting on sports is completely in the hands of the tribes that run each casino in which it is offered.
 The state doesn’t even assess an additional tax for sports betting.

 |Santa Ana Star Casino||N/A||USBookmaking|